26 Best Places to Visit in Kandy, Sri Lanka

 A massive buddha statue in a seated position on a building

 This massive Buddha statue in a seated position is located atop a hill known as Bahiravo Kanda (Devil's Hill).
-It is 2 km away from Dalada Maligawa, and you can easily reach the foot of the mountain by tuk-tuk.
+It is two kilometres from Dalada Maligawa, and you can easily reach the foot of the mountain by tuk-tuk.

 The origin of this statue and how it came to be a place of worship has some mythical tales surrounding it, the most intriguing being the sacrifice of 100 virgin women.